SunnySuite/Sunny.jl/GettingStarted.md

 A full introduction to Git is beyond the scope of this document, but here are some basics.
 Open a terminal in the `~/.julia/dev/Sunny/` directory and type `git status`.
 You should see that the directory is free of changes, i.e., "clean".
 Try modifying some source file.
 Now `git status` will show name of the file that was changed.
 Type `git diff` to see the specific changes made.
 You can revert these changes with the command `git checkout <filename>`.
 Other useful commands include `git add <filenames>` and `git commit`, which will enter changes into the database (repository) of tracked changes (commits). `git log` will show a history of commits.
 The commands `git pull` and `git push` will download and upload, respectively, from the "origin" repository (in this case, the one hosted on Github).
 If you actually try this, you will likely find that `git push` reports an error stating that you don't have write access to the main Sunny repository.
 The recommend workflow is to [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) Sunny on Github.
 The forked version can be checked out using `pkg> dev <GithubURL>`.
 Changes in a fork can be considered for incorporation into Sunny using a [pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/).

 Instead of entering Git commands in the terminal, it's usually more convenient to use a graphical user interface.
-For Julia development, we recommend the VSCode editor with the Git Graph extension (see below).
+For Julia development, we recommend the VSCode editor with the Git Lens extension (see below).

 ## Julia development with Revise.jl